 What is Water Treatment?

 Water treatment is the process of removing impurities from water.
-Not only water that looks dirty, but even water that looks clean contains a variety of impurities.
+Even water that appears clean can contain a variety of impurities.
 Impurities can be broadly divided into the following five categories

 Aquatic organisms

-This includes living admixtures such as bacteria and microorganisms.
+This includes living organisms such as bacteria and microorganisms.

 Organic substances